 lamp: a replaceable component of a luminaire, such as an incandescent light bulb, which is designed to produce light from electricity.

-lighting schedule: a list that provides a count of all luminaires in the building, their lamps, lighting controls, fixture types, and product information.
+lighting schedule: a list that provides a count of all luminaires in the building, lighting controls, fixture types, and product information.

 lighting power density: the lighting power per unit area of a building or a space in a building.